How the first English novels by Parsis were written in the backdrop of the plague and politics

 An autobiographical novel

 The appeal, like many others before it, seems to have gone unheeded.
 This prompted Ghamat to alter his strategy: he would write in English and present his ideas in the garb of fiction.
-In January 1908, Ghamat self-published My Friend, The Barrister, where he “ventured to step out of the prosaic domain of law to revel for a while in the romantic regions of fiction.”
-Priced at a rupee and a half, the bookseller D B Taraporevala advertised it on the front pages of the Times of India (2 April 1908).
+In January 1908, Ghamat self-published My Friend, The Barrister, where he “ventured to step out of the prosaic domain of law to revel for a while in the romantic regions of fiction”.
+Priced at a rupee and a half, the bookseller DB Taraporevala advertised it on the front pages of the Times of India (2 April 1908).

 THEY ALL HAVE READ